Panic Attack Recovery

 It turns out that the research and findings cited in the book written by Dr. Ratey are backed by hundreds of more studies.

-I had watched a documentary on CBC which featured Dr. Ratey and looked at a particular school where many of the students had attention deficit disorder and other disorders which inhibited their learning.
+I also viewed a documentary which featured Dr. Ratey and looked at a particular school where many of the students had attention deficit disorder and other disorders which inhibited their learning.

-By integrating an aerobic workout into regular classes students were able to increase their grades by an average of one grade point.
-Students also began to behave better and had longer attention spans and fidgeted much less.
+By integrating an aerobic workout into regular classes, students were able to increase their grades by an average of one grade point.
+Students also began to behave better, had longer attention spans and fidgeted much less.

-My understanding is that you would want to perform sustained aerobic exercise four times a week for at least 20 minutes.
+My understanding is that Dr. Ratey suggests that one should carry out sustained aerobic exercise four times a week for at least 20 minutes.
 Sustained aerobic exercise in this context means a level where your heart is working at at least 75% of its capacity which causes sweating.

-I think that exercise is very helpful for you as a sufferer of panic attacks for all of the reasons above but also feel that it is also important because it is a situation where you are increasing your pulse in a controlled environment which demonstrates that you can deal with an increased pulse – which is of course often one of the concerns occurring during a panic attack.
-Often the energy that one has invested in their anxiety, so to speak, can be redirected to their wellbeing when they exercise and this can make one feel better too.
+I think that realizing the connection between exercise and panic attacks can be very helpful not only because of the reasons above, but because it allows for a situation where you are increasing your pulse in a controlled environment which demonstrates that you can deal with an increased pulse – an increased pulse is of course often one of the concerns one has during a panic attack.
+Often the energy that one has invested in their anxiety, so to speak, can be redirected to one’s well-being when exercising and this can make one feel better too.